element-hq/element-web/README.md

    when a valid location has been entered so it's not necessary for this to be exactly correct.
 Optional.
 1. `update_base_url` (electron app only): HTTPS URL to a web server to download updates from.
-This should be the path to the directory containing `install` and `update`.
+This should be the path to the directory containing `macos` and `win32` (for update packages, not installer packages).
 1. `cross_origin_renderer_url`: URL to a static HTML page hosting code to help display encrypted file attachments.
 This MUST be hosted on a completely separate domain to anything else since it is used to isolate the privileges of file attachments to this